We are currently improving our website. Please feel free to contact us regarding any issues.

 Jacobs School of Engineering disciplines earned high marks in the ARWU Academic Subject Rankings, as well.

-- Mechanical Engineering at UC San Diego ranks 5th in the USA and 9th in the world
+- Mechanical Engineering at UC San Diego ranks 1st among public universities and 5th in the USA overall, and 9th in the world

 - Biotechnology at UC San Diego ranks 6th in the country and 9th in the world, and Biomedical Engineering at UC San Diego ranks 11th in the USA